British Academy Writing Workshop on International Politics in Africa

 Dr Alecia Ndlovu

-Political scientist and Lecturer at the University of Cape Town, specialising in Comparative and International Political Economy and quantitative methods.
-Her work focuses on political institutions and development in Africa’s resource-rich economies.
+Dr. Alecia Ndlovu is a Political Scientist and Lecturer at the University of Cape Town, specialising in Comparative and International Political Economy as well as Quantitative Research Methods.
+Her research focuses on political institutions and development in Africa's resource-rich economies.
+She is currently co-editing the Encyclopedia of African Politics(Edward Elgar Publishing) and leads a Worldwide Universities Network-funded project on Mining Accountability and Development in Africa.

 The workshop brings together early-career and established scholars working on a wide range of topics in international politics in Africa.
-Below is an overview of participants and their research projects.
+Below are the participants and their research projects.

 Andre Ben-Moses Akuche

-Research interests include diplomacy, energy politics, foreign policy, international organisations, and conflict resolution.
+Early-career scholar of international relations with interests in diplomacy, energy politics, foreign policy, international organisations, and conflict resolution.

 Caroline Shisubili Maingi